Can enough of us trigger a course change to prevent ‘ecological collapse’?

 These seven collaborations could be termed the Expediter Collaborations, given they will be performed by individuals and organisations whose work expedites the Supporter Actions.

-As one streamlined global program, this initiative would enable efficient, synergetic collaboration between thousands of similarly-motivated entities.
+As one streamlined global program, this work would enable efficient, synergetic collaboration between thousands of similarly-motivated entities.

 Three essential facilitations